-"I respect the time you've taken to express your opinion eloquently, and I appreciate your right to that opinion.
+"I respect the time you've taken to eloquently express your opinion, and I appreciate your right to that opinion.
 However, I disagree with it and have my own."

 The face reddens.
 The eye darkens.
 The hairs stand on end.
 The cacophony of murderous rage builds in their afflicted ego.
 'How dare you disagree with me!?
 The nerve on this one!'

 Remember Rule 3 - you have the right to offer no justifications.
 You have acknowledged their right to an opinion and asserted that you have one too.
-If they can't accept that, the fault lies in their half, not yours.
+If they can't accept that, then that's a them problem.

 Rule 7.
 You have the right to make mistakes - and to be responsible for them.

 No one is perfect.
 You may say or do the wrong thing on occasion.
 To err is to be human.
 The difference between a hero and a zero is a trait called extreme ownership.
 Even if something is not your fault, it's your responsibility to take ownership of the situation and do what you can.

 Are you the sort of person who hits another car while parking and stops to leave your number, or do you rapidly drive away and hope no one notices?